What are pooled investment funds?

 Fund managers are experts who do the hard work for you – they choose and monitor the investments in your fund, buy and sell, and collect any dividends.

 With an investment fund, lots of people pool their money together and a professional fund manager invests the money in assets such as shares, bonds, property, cash, or a combination.

 There’s a huge range of funds that invest in different things, with different strategies – high income, capital growth, income and growth and so on.

 Why invest through a fund?

-- Spreading risk – even if you have a small amount to invest, you can have a lot of different types of assets you are investing in – you’re ‘diversified’.
-If one of the fund’s investments does badly, it may not do so much damage, since the fund has lots of others to fall back on.
+- Spreading risk – even if you have a small amount to invest, you can have a lot of different types of assets you’re investing in – you’re ‘diversified’.
+If one of the fund’s investments does badly, it might not do so much damage, since the fund has lots of others to fall back on.
 Read our guide on Diversifying – the smart way to save and invest.

-- Reduced dealing costs – by pooling your money, you may make savings because you’re sharing the costs.
+- Reduced dealing costs – by pooling your money, you might make savings because you’re sharing the costs.